burakbeyhan/delineation-of-functional-and-planning-regions/README.md

-# Delimitation of Functional Regions and Planning Regions
+# Delineation of Functional Regions and Planning Regions

 ## About
 This is a plugin for OpenJUMP in order to form functional and plan regions by using FRGIS algorithm developed by Burak Beyhan (2019) for commuting or similar flow data.
 Cite as